Jamie-B22/ITC_Data_Mining_Project/readme.md

 This web scraper finds, scrapes and stores details of books from Goodreads (https://www.goodreads.com/).
 It works by taking the user's selection of a goodreads list and scraping and storing the details of all books on that list.

-The web scraper was created as a project as part of the Data Science Pellows Program at ITC (https://www.itc.tech/).
+The web scraper was created as a project as part of the Data Science Fellows Program at ITC (https://www.itc.tech/).

 ### Usage